- Lyme Disease

 On top of that there are novel infections like fungus, which cannot be harmed by antibiotics and are sometimes resistant to anti-fungals, or Clostridium perfringens which kills tissue with intense doses of toxins, leading to gas gangrene, a condition that requires swift intervention.

 Hyperbaric Oxygen Therapy (HBOT) is a safe, effective adjunctive therapy used by our naturopathic doctors at the Nardella clinic in Calgary when treating infections, and is especially useful in the difficult cases described above.
-The sooner HBOT is introduced into the treatment regimen, the better the outcome will be, shortening the time it takes to heal and helping to eliminate bacterial and fungal infections.
+The sooner HBOT is introduced into the treatment regimen, the better the outcome will be, shortening the time it takes to heal and helping to treat bacterial and fungal infections.

 HBOT works directly by killing anaerobic bacteria, which lacks antioxidant defence and are thus overwhelmed and destroyed by the sudden, massive increase in oxygen around them.
 HBOT works indirectly by increasing your body’s natural ability to seek and kill invaders and clear toxins, by simply increasing the amount of oxygen in your body and triggering it to produce collagen and various immune and “helper” cells.